Feastio

 Progress

+Once I'd surveyed the terrain, I picked up my metal spork and began to attack.
 Hula Pie is always presented with the point of the pie facing down at the "i" in "Pie."
 Two hula dancers help frame it on the custom plates.

+Bite after bite, it seemed impossible to finish our dessert.
 When the waitress stopped by, I commented on the pie's size.
 She said some folks who dine at Duke's Waikiki order individual servings.

 Bless them, for it'd be too much for me.
 Even with two people, it was a lot.
-A single huge slice of Hula Pie could easily be shared by a family of four.
+A family of four could easily share a single colossal slice of Hula Pie.
+Then again, who wants to play it safe on vacation?

 Amazingly, Kel and I did finish our slice of Hawaiian heaven, though dinner would be light that night.
+If you prefer your pie in milkshake form, they've got that.
+And gluten-free readers, don't despair!
+There's the Pono Pie made with Hawaiian breadfruit that's sugar-free, gluten-free, and dairy-free.

 Poke tacos and a vintage mai tai